osuar/osuar_config_files/arch_linux_installation_notes.md

 the current directory with a block size of 1 MB and a total size of 3.68 GB (3766\*1024\*1024 bytes = 3.68 GB, see?).

+## When compiling large software packages like OpenCV, the ODROID runs out of disk space in /tmp.

+Run:

+	systemctl mask tmp.mount

+and reboot.
+By default, the system will have been configured to set up /tmp in RAM as tmpfs with half the size of available RAM, but compiling ros-groovy-opencv2, for example, will want much more than this, even with single-threaded make.

 <!--
 vim: ft=markdown
 -->